Blackfort Technology

 Industrial remote maintenance with a hardware gateway

-Identical software, bundled with an industrial-grade gateway for the OT DMZ – including support for industrial protocols.
+Identical software, bundled with an industrial-grade gateway for the OT DMZ – a dedicated, controlled entry point into the OT network.

 Request a demo

-30-minute live demo with request workflow, approval and session recording – tailored to your scenario.
+30-minute live demo with connecting, live supervision, instant stop and session recording – tailored to your scenario.

 What is the Blackfort Privileged Access Bridge?

 The Blackfort Privileged Access Bridge (PAB) is a privileged access management (PAM) software platform that acts as a hardened gateway between users and critical target systems.
 All administrative access – by internal admins, external service providers or equipment manufacturers – runs exclusively through the bridge.
-It enforces multi-factor authentication, grants access only after an explicitly approved request, records every session in full and delivers a tamper-evident audit trail.
+Access is specifically assigned and time-limitable, every session is recorded in full, can be supervised live and terminated immediately if in doubt, and every security-relevant action lands in the tamper-evident audit trail.
 Target systems remain unchanged; no agent installation is required.

 What is the difference between the software and the OT remote-maintenance variant?